csoroz/CIPs/CIP-1694/README.md

 To prevent an under-representation of the DReps, the AVST (active voting stake threshold) becomes a requirement for ratification.

+// TODO We need to fully understand the trade-offs between using the DReps votes with and without the AVST.

 #### New Committee/quorum (state of no-confidence)

 Similar to the motion of no-confidence, electing a constitutional committee depends on both the SPOs and the DReps to represent the will of the community.
 To prevent an under-representation of the DReps, the AVST (active voting stake threshold) becomes a requirement for ratification.

+// TODO We need to fully understand the trade-offs between using the DReps votes with and without the AVST.

 #### Hard-Fork initiation